Revealing the diversity of Type IIn supernova progenitors through their environments: Data

 \subsection{SNe IIn sample}

 We started with the SNe~IIn compilation provided by \citet{2014Habergham,2021Ransome,2022Ransome,2025Ransome,2024Hiramatsu}.
 While discrepancies exist among these catalogs due to the complex nature of Type~IIn SNe and heterogeneous community data sources, they encompass nearly all documented SNe~IIn by the end of 2023.
-We note that a few spectroscopically confirmed SNe~IIn from individual studies were excluded in the above references.
+A few spectroscopically confirmed SNe~IIn from individual studies were excluded in the above references.
 These objects are included in our work (SN~2016jbu, \citealp{2022Brennan_1}; SN~2010bt, \citealp{2018EliasRosa}; SN~2010jp, \citealp{2012Smith}).
 The classification of SN~1961V has been historically debated, between a true SN~IIn and an SN impostor (i.e. non-terminal explosions of massive stars; \citealp{2004Chu,2011Kochanek,2012VanDyk}).
 Recent evidence supports the core‑collapse interpretation \citep{2019Patton}, and we therefore retain it in our sample.
-While some transients exhibit narrow emission lines in their spectra similar to those of SN~IIn, they more closely resemble SN impostors or intermediate-luminosity red transients (e.g., SN~2008S and NGC 300OT; \citealp{2009Berger,2021Cai}).
-These transients are also not included in this work.
+Some intermediate-luminosity optical transients such as SN~2008S and NGC~300OT, while showing narrow emission lines akin to SNe~IIn, are attributed to distinct phenomena like SN~impostors, electron capture supernovae, or intermediate-luminosity red transients \citep{2009Berger,2011Smith4,2021Cai} and are thus excluded from this work.

 We further required $z<0.02$, where stellar populations in the SN environments are spatially resolved in HST high-resolution imaging.
 Following an HST archive search (query date 2025-06-26), we retained 31 SNe~IIn that have been observed by at least one broadband filter with either the Ultraviolet-Visible channel (UVIS) of Wide Field Camera 3 (WFC3) or the Wide Field Channel (WFC) of Advanced Camera for Surveys (ACS).